 "Good morning.
 Doctor William Spenser here."
-He paused to smile into the camera.
-"It's nine a.m September thirtieth.
+He paused to smile into the lens.
+"It's nine a.m.
+September thirtieth.
 I've just completed phase one of my tests on the Everett Interpretation.
 The decoherence mechanism performed superbly.
 In fact, I intend to augment the inverters and make a full power test in two days instead of the predicted ten.
 All relevant data has been downloaded to the external drive."

 The screen went blank.

 "That entry was a less than five weeks ago," I said.
 "He looked perfectly normal.
-Are you sure his death was suicide."
+Are you sure his death was a suicide."

 "Yeah, we're sure," Mr.Handsome said.